About Savu-i-one Waterfall

 Overall, we spent about 3.5 hours for the hiking part of the adventure.

-Savu-i-one Waterfall resides in Koroyanitu National Heritage Park on the Fijian Island of Viti Levu.
+Savu-i-one Waterfall resides in Koroyanitu National Heritage Park on the island of Viti Levu, Fiji.
 For information or inquiries about the area as well as current conditions, visit the official Fiji Tourism website.

 We can’t tell you exactly how to take the roads from Lautoka to the village of Abaca.
 However, we can tell you how we at least got hooked up with the local driver that got us there.